subhadeep-bis/spring-boot-microservices-important-topics/README.md

 9. MONITORING APIs WITH SPRING BOOT ACTUATOR - Done in User Part
 10. STATIC FILTERING OF RESTFUL SERVICE - Done in SomeBean part
 11. DYNAMIC FILTERING OF RESTFUL SERVICE - Done in SomeBean part
-12. VERSIONING OF RESTFUL WEBSERVICE
+12. VERSIONING OF RESTFUL WEBSERVICE - Done in Person Part
 13. BASIC AUTHENTICATION WITH SPRNG SECURITY
 14. CONNECTING RESTFUL WEB SERVICE TO JPA

+**NOTE: ** _Go to src/main/java/com/subhadeep/rest/webservices/restfulwebservices/model to start with all the topics.
+For a model "User" visit UserController, UserService, etc. to understand what's actually happening.
+Everything is properly commented for your ease._